w3c/json-ld-api/tests/README.md

 that constitute JSON-LD.
 The goal of the suite is to provide an easy and comprehensive JSON-LD testing solution for developers creating JSON-LD Processors.

+More information and an RDFS definition of the test vocabulary can be found at [vocab](https://w3c.github.io/json-ld-api/tests/vocab).

 # Design

 Tests are defined into _compact_, _expand_, _flatten_, _remote-doc_, _fromRdf_, and _toRdf_ sections: